THE HITCHING POST

 And, when this was pointed out, Sam, naturally, assumed that the attacks were coming from white people, who did not like blacks.
 That’s how innocent and naive he was.
 It never would occur to him that it might be the other way around.
 Half a century ago, one could still think that way.
 How times have changed!
 Would any man, white or black, dare to place such a thing, outside their house, today?

-Just as he had overcome bigotry in Berkley, Sam, having, at last, assessed the situation, came up with a simple solution.
-He purchased a small container of white paint; not white in the Caucasian sense, being a shade of pink, but white-white, kitchen appliance white.
+Just as he had overcome bigotry in Berkley, Sam, having, at last, assessed the problem, came up with a simple solution.
+He purchased a small container of white paint; not white, in the Caucasian sense, being a shade of pink, but white-white, kitchen appliance white.
 In fact, that’s what it was, kitchen appliance touch-up paint.
 It came in small bottle made of glass, with a paintbrush built right into the cap.
 And my dad sat down, in the meticulously cut grass, and painstakingly painted his jockey’s hands and face, dead white.
 And dead is how the figure looked.
 To this, he added blood red lips.
 And, in the end, this ghostly apparition, standing alone on Seven Mile Road, looked very much like Dracula!
 But there it stood, and there it stayed.
 Sam, once again, had saved the day, and outfoxed bigotry, in his own way.

 One night, a few years later, someone smashed the white-faced jockey to smithereens.
 My dad, undaunted, bought another.
 But, this time, he had “learned his lesson” and chose one that was Caucasian, in form, as well as color.
 It can be seen in this last photo.
 It even matched the newly added awnings.

 After my father passed away, my mother sold the house to a black family.
 The property has changed hands several times, since then.
-I wonder what happened to Sam's "politically correct" jockey.
+I wonder what happened to Sam's new, more "politically correct" jockey.
 Recent photos indicate that it is no longer there.